lxc/incus/doc/rest-api.md

 it to empty will usually do the trick, but there are cases where PATCH won't work and PUT needs to be used instead.

-## Instances, containers and virtual-machines

-The documentation shows paths such as `/1.0/instances/...`, which were introduced with Incus 3.19.
-Older releases that supported only containers and not virtual machines supply the exact same API at `/1.0/containers/...`.

-For backward compatibility reasons, Incus does still expose and support that `/1.0/containers` API, though for the sake of brevity, we decided not to double-document everything.

-An additional endpoint at `/1.0/virtual-machines` is also present and much like `/1.0/containers` will only show you instances of that type.

 ## API structure

 Incus has an auto-generated [Swagger](https://swagger.io/) specification describing its API endpoints.